pavlosdais/Abstract-Data-Types/README.md

 ```

 # Tests
-The library comes with a somewhat comprehensive suite of tests covering the ADT's, using the [acutest](https://github.com/mity/acutest) library.
-The tests are located in the [tests](https://github.com/pavlosdais/Abstract-Data-Types/tree/main/tests) directory, and they are designed to ensure that the library functions as expected.
+The library comes with a comprehensive suite of tests covering the ADT's, using the [acutest](https://github.com/mity/acutest) library.
+The tests are located in the [tests](https://github.com/pavlosdais/Abstract-Data-Types/tree/main/tests) directory, and are designed to ensure that the library functions as expected.

 ---
 © Pavlos Dais